 Signs of Stomach Cancer

 Symptoms of earlier-stage gastric cancers are usually vague and may include minor stomach aches and indigestion.
-Other warning signs include:
+Additionally, other conditions can have similar symptoms to stomach cancer, so you should speak with your doctor if you are having any concerning symptoms.
+Symptoms of stomach cancer may include:

 - Dark stools